Pop quiz! Which one of these do home sellers find most stressful?

 When you interview real estate agents, ask them what they think should be fixed or updated.
 You should be able to tell pretty quickly if that agent carries the expertise you’ll need to help optimize the appearance of your home.

-When the inspection report comes back, your realtor can give you a to-do list that should be taken care of.
+When the inspection report comes back, your realtor can give you a checklist of items that are worth taking care of.

-Then, when these items are completed, they can list these items in a Word doc and include them in the disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).
+Then, when these items are completed, they can list these items in a Word doc and include the completed items on your checklist in the disclosure package (usually a PDF file for interested buyers that includes the seller’s disclosures, inspections, reports, etc.).

 This way, when buyers view the home inspection, they’ll see that you took care of the most important items.